orbitalquark/textadept/docs/api.md

 Parameters:

 - *filename*:  Optional path to the file to run.
-The default value is the current file's filename.

 <a id="textadept.run.run_project"></a>
 #### `textadept.run.run_project`([*dir*[, *cmd*]])